martinandert/send-and-receive/README.md

 Under the hood, `send()` [dispatches](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent) instances of [`CustomEvent`](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent), using `window` as the event target. `receive()` simply [listens](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener) on `window` for dispatched events.

 Note: IE 9/10/11 has [only partial support](http://caniuse.com/#search=CustomEvent) for the `CustomEvent` interface.
 You can use a polyfill like [krambuhl/custom-event-polyfill](https://github.com/krambuhl/custom-event-polyfill) to fix it.

+Starting with version 1.3, the package includes TypeScript typings.

 ## Installation